Parsl/parsl/docs/faq.rst

    conda install nb_conda

-Now all available conda environments (for example, one created by following the instructions `here <quickstart.rst#installation-using-conda>`_) will automatically be added to the list of kernels.
+Now all available conda environments (for example, one created by following the instructions `in the quickstart guide <quickstart.rst#installation-using-conda>`_) will automatically be added to the list of kernels.

 .. _label_serialization_error: